Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Results

 \subsection{Simulations}

-Figure \ref{fig:ticr_major_tree} shows the proportion of times that TICR correctly rejects the major tree, and thus, detects the presence of hybridizations under the different networks under study.
+Figure \ref{fig:ticr} shows the proportion of times that TICR correctly rejects the major tree from true and estimated gene trees, and thus, detects the presence of hybridizations under the different networks under study.
 We highlight that TICR accurately detects hybridizations for the case of single shallow hybridizations, n10h1$_{\textrm{shallow}}$ and n15h1$_{\textrm{shallow}}$.
-However, TICR struggles to detect deeper hybridizations as in n10h1$_{\textrm{deep}}$, n15h1$_{\textrm{intermediate}}$, and n15h1$_{\textrm{deep}}$ or multiple hybridizations in the same network as in n5h2, n8h3, n10h2, n15h3, and n25h5.
-Cases not shown in the figure correspond to all bars equal to zero.
-Being a quartet-based method, TICR has no power to detect hybridizations on networks with four taxa (as n4h1 or n4h1$_{\textrm{introgression}}$) and those results are thus not included in the figure.
-We can conclude that TICR is a powerful method to detect single shallow hybridization events, even if they involve ghost lineages (as n15h1$_{\textrm{shallow}}$).
-This method, however, is not powerful enough to detect deep or multiple hybridizations.
+However, TICR does not detect deeper hybridizations as in n10h1$_{\textrm{deep}}$, n15h1$_{\textrm{intermediate}}$, and n15h1$_{\textrm{deep}}$ or multiple hybridizations in the same network as in n5h2, n8h3, n10h2, n15h3, and n25h5.
+TICR also does not detect hybridizations on networks with four taxa (as n4h1 or n4h1$_{\textrm{introgression}}$) and those results are not included in the figure.
+We highlight the decreased accuracy in performance when using estimated gene trees across all tested networks.